 - Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Alternative Education Academy of Ogemaw County are described in Note 1 to the financial statements.
-We noted no transactions entered into by the Alternative Education Academy of Ogemaw County during the year for which there is a lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the financial statements in the proper period. - Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
+The significant accounting policies used by the Alternative Educational Academy of Ogemaw County are described in Note 1 to the financial statements.
+As described in Note 2 to the financial statements, the Academy changed accounting policies related to Leases, by adopting statement of Governmental Accounting Standards (GASB Statement) No. 87, "Leases", in 2022.
+We noted no transactions entered into by the Academy during the year for which there is a lack of authoritative guidance or consensus.
+All significant transactions have been recognized in the financial statements in the proper period. - For 2023, Academy will be required to implement GASB Statement No. 96, "Subscription-based Information Technology Arrangements", which provides guidance on the accounting and financial reporting for subscription-based information technology arrangements. - Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected. - The financial statement disclosures are neutral, consistent, and clear.